luminarily/bookofmormon/_posts/2017-02-24-conspiracies.md

 2. Prior to the election of Donald Trump, many were of the feeling that all was well in Zion and that more of the same was better than what Trump had to offer.
 Because of their feeling that was well, now that Trump is president, it's a natural consequence to feel that everything has fallen apart.

-> [2nd Nephi 28:21][19] And others will he pacify, and lull them away into carnal security, that they will say: All is well in Zion; yea, Zion prospereth, all is well—and thus the devil cheateth their souls, and leadeth them away carefully down to hell.
+> 21 And others will he pacify, and lull them away into carnal security, that they will say: All is well in Zion; yea, Zion prospereth, all is well—and thus the devil cheateth their souls, and leadeth them away carefully down to hell.
+>
+> [2nd Nephi 28:21][19]

 I can see how some reading this may assume that Trump is now the conspiracy that we must fight and take down.
 However, this is mistake.
 Those of us who have been [quick to observe][2] have been keenly and painfully aware of conspiracies for the past decade and for others, much longer.

 Unfortunately, if you wake up too late, because you've been oblivious to reality in your slumber, you run the risk of waking up "on the wrong side of the bed", being confused as to what is good and what is evil.
 Satan is a master of deception.
 Consider - the country is at more than just a political divide.
 Truly, we are at an ideological divide.
 But, we cannot pass judgment on whether people are "worthy Christians" because the deception runs very deep and we are taught that

-> [Isaiah 29:24][5] they also that erred in spirit shall come to understanding, and they that murmured shall learn doctrine.
+> 24 they also that erred in spirit shall come to understanding, and they that murmured shall learn doctrine.
+>
+> [Isaiah 29:24][5]

 So, it's not our place to pass defining judgment, but we can and should judge light from dark; the Book of Mormon [tells us how][6].